C2.3 Identify and use equivalent relationships for whole numbers up to 50, in various contexts.

 Knowledge: Equality

-A symbolic representation that represents a relationship.
-In a mathematical sentence, there is no unknown or variable.
+An equality or inequality that uses numbers and mathematical symbols, such as operation signs.
+A number sentence represents a relationship.
+In a number sentence, there is no unknown or variable.

 Example